akshayKhot/catclicker/README.md

 # catclicker
-Click on the images of cute cats!!
+Click on the cute cats!!
 See how many clicks your favourite cat got!!